codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Builds for Gerrit in Codefresh triggered twice.
 * Metrics tab for pipeline build displays CPU utilization incorrectly as 100% instead of the actual usage.
 * Long loading time for Git repos when creating new pipelines and triggers.
+* For Bitbucket, reported statuses of two builds triggered for the same commit override each other.
+* For Bitbucket, build fails as `CF_PULL_REQUEST_ACTION` variable is not populated with correct value.
 * Constant restarts pf `pipeline-manager` pods during marketplace step executions for v2.2 and higher.
 <!--- * 500 error for BitBucket webhooks including deleted branches.
 (Vasil to check)  -->
 * Queue-time metric reported to Datadog from Codefresh includes the duration of pending-approval steps.